-In an excellent central location with welcoming atmosphere
+In an excellent central location with welcoming atmosphere and excellent cuisine.

 - Half Board

 - 150m to Resort Centre

 - Lounge with open fireplace

 The Hotel Majoni enjoys a great position in the centre of Cortina at the top of the famous ‘Corso Italia’, the main walk way through the village.
 This comfortable and pleasant hotel has spacious public rooms and provides great service along with a relaxed and informal atmosphere.
 Facilities include spacious lounge with open fire, bar, restaurant, lift and free Wi-Fi.
 Rooms with balcony are available at a supplement.
 The hotel also has a deal with the five-star Hotel Miramonti Majestic that lets you use their spa for €35 per person, payable locally.
 There’s a great indoor pool, sauna and Turkish bath

 Located in the centre of Cortina and next to the ski bus stop which links to the main Faloria and Tofana cable-cars.